The Indian Runner

-The Indian Runner is a 1991 crime drama film written and directed by Sean Penn in his directorial debut.
+The Indian Runner is a 1991 American crime drama film written and directed by Sean Penn in his directorial debut.
 Based on Bruce Springsteen's song "Highway Patrolman", the film depicts the relationship between two brothers who find themselves on opposite sides of the law.
 It stars David Morse and Viggo Mortensen as the brothers, alongside Valeria Golino, Patricia Arquette, Jordan Rhodes, Dennis Hopper, Charles Bronson, and Sandy Dennis in her final film role.

 Plot

 The story, set in 1960s Nebraska, involves two very different brothers: small-town deputy sheriff Joe and criminal Frank Roberts.

 Before the events of the film, Joe had tried to farm for a living, but was unable to make ends meet, and the bank eventually foreclosed on his property.
 He became a deputy sheriff as a way to support his young wife, Maria, and child.
 Joe is a good, conscientious man, but has his own demons to fight with.
 The opening shot of the film shows a car chase which ends with Joe using his gun to kill a man in self-defense.
 This results in Joe's conflicted feelings about killing the criminal, as well as the praise and scorn from members of his community from this shooting.
 Frank, who had been involved with run-ins with the law before going to Vietnam, is described by his father as plagued by "restlessness".
 Upon his return to town, he breaks into his brother's home and is nearly shot by Joe's wife.
 The next day, Frank leaves town without ever stopping by his parents' home.
 As Joe states in the narration, Frank was correct in his assessment that his parents would understand, as they always seem to when he hurts those who love him.

 Joe does not hear from his brother for some time, but eventually discovers from their father that he is in jail in another state.
 He had kept the information quiet to avoid upsetting their mother.
 Frank is then released from prison and returns to his hometown with his pregnant girlfriend, Dorothy.
 Joe's and Frank's mother dies and their father commits suicide soon after.
 Frank tries to settle down and works in construction, but keeps getting into trouble with the law, which puts him in conflict with Joe.
 When the time comes for Frank's wife to give birth, Frank is in a bar "drinking it down," which sparks a confrontation with Joe.
 After Joe leaves, Frank beats the bartender to death with a chair and drives out of town with Joe on his tail.
 The film concludes with Joe allowing Frank to escape across the state line.